 ARTESOLESP E-journal receives submissions of unpublished manuscripts on any topic related to the area of ESP.
 Each manuscript must include the names, affiliation, and e-mail addresses of all authors, an abstract of no more than 300 words, and a list of five to seven keywords.
 A brief biographical statement (maximum 100 words, in sentence format) for each author is also required, (this information will be removed when the articles are distributed for blind review).
 Articles should be submitted in Microsoft Word or RTF document format.
 Full-length articles should be no more than 6.000 words in length, excluding appendixes.

-Four categories of manuscripts will be received: contributions, research articles, pedagogical experiences in ESP, and reviews.
+Five categories of manuscripts will be received: contributions, research articles, pedagogical experiences in ESP, theoretical experiences and reviews.

 In this section, articles by prestigious ESP specialists will be published.